ErreZac/nvim/README.md

-# My neovim config
+# My main config files

+Some of configs:
-My [neovim](https://neovim.io/) lua config.
+- [neovim](https://neovim.io/) lua config.
 I'm a C dinosaur, ain't no lua pro, still tryin to figure it out.
+- [Tmux]
+- [Alacritty]